caiostringari/picoastal/README.md

 The configuration file to drive a capture cycle is in JSON format:

-It's very hard to program FLIR cameras, so I will only provide basic options here.
-You will ne to mannualy add options to `capture.py` in order to expand the options.
+It's very hard to program FLIR's cameras, so I will only provide basic options here.
+You will need to manually add code to `capture.py` in order to expand the options.

 ```json
 {